andreagrisafi/SALTED/docs/installation.md

 ### CP2K

-Please install the [official trunk version](https://github.com/cp2k/cp2k) of CP2K in order to print out the density coefficients and the 2-center auxiliary integrals needed to train SALTED.
+The possibility of printing density coefficients and the 2-center auxiliary integrals needed to train SALTED, is made available starting from the v2023.1 release of CP2K.